 We can provide advice and assistance in all situations where a claim needs to be brought, or where a claim is threatened or proceedings are issued.
-We have experience in dealing with cases for claimants and defendants, and litigation involving children.
+Our expert team of will dispute lawyers have experience in dealing with cases for claimants and defendants, and litigation involving children.
 We aim to ensure that disputes are settled as early as possible, thereby reducing costs and delay.

 What kind of disputes can arise?

 Disputes can arise at the outset, for example, if any of the following questions/issues arise:

 - Does the will and/or the Intestacy Rules make reasonable financial provision for you?
 If not, can you or others bring a claim against the estate under the Inheritance (Provision for Family and Dependants) Act 1975

 - Did the testator have mental capacity at the time of the last will?

 - Did he / she understand the contents of the last will and its consequences?